abrasive/shairport/README.md

 - `--with-configfile` to install a configuration file and a separate sample file at the `make install` stage.
 Default is to install.
 An existing `/etc/shairport-sync.conf` will not be overwritten.
 - `--with-pkg-config` to use pkg-config to find libraries.
 Default is to use pkg-config — this option is for special purpose use.
 - `--with-apple-alac` to include the Apple ALAC Decoder.
-- `--with-systemd` to include a script to create a Shairport Sync service that can (optionally) launch automatically at startup on `systemd`-based Linuxes.
+- `--with-systemd` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on `systemd`-based Linuxes.
-- `--with-systemv` to include a script to create a Shairport Sync service that can (optionally) launch automatically at startup on System V based Linuxes.
+- `--with-systemv` to include a script to create a Shairport Sync service that can optionally launch automatically at startup on System V based Linuxes.

 **Determine if it's a `systemd` or a "System V" installation:**

+If you wish to have Shairport Sync start automatically when your systewm reboots, you need to figure out whether the system is using `systemd` or the older System V startup facilities.
+If you are using Shairport Sync with PulseAudio as installed in many desktop systems, this doesn't apply.

 At the time of writing, there are two widely-used systems for starting programs automatically at startup: `systemd` and "System V" .
 (There are others, but they are not considered here.)
 To see if the `systemd` process is running on your system, enter the following command: